This post contains affiliated links. Please read my disclosure page.

 Ceramic – Non Toxic Cookware

 Ceramic I am talking about here is 100% ceramic cookware, not ceramic coated pots and pans such as Green Pan, Calphalon or Farberware nonstick ceramic cookware.
 Ceramic coated nonstick cookware poses harm to our health by using nanoparticles as I mentioned above.
-100% ceramic cookware, on the other hand, is very safe and non-reactive.
-Also, it is not coated with anything so you don’t have to worry about coatings being worn off.
-However, ceramic cookware is not completely nonstick so you have to get used to cooking with less nonstick surface.
+100% ceramic cookware is not coated with anything so you don’t have to worry about coatings being worn off.
+However, glaze of ceramic cookware can contain lead or cadmium.
+Acidic food can leach lead out of the cookware.
+Therefore, you should only get a ceramic cookware from a company that has been tested for lead and cadmium.
+In addition, ceramic cookware is not completely nonstick so you have to get used to cooking with less nonstick surface.

 Porcelain Enamel -Non Toxic Cookware

 Porcelain Enamel is cast iron with an enamel coating.
 Usually enamel coating is made of clay.
 Therefore some people are concerned that the clay can leach lead and cadmium.
 I would only buy porcelain enamel cookware from a reputable, trustworthy company that can ensure no lead or cadmium in their pots and pans.
 Le Creuset is a reputable company that makes a superb quality porcelain enamel cookware in France.
-Their cookware is in compliance with stringent California Proposition 65 limits for accessible lead and cadmium and it is free of lead and cadmium.
-Test result shows no lead or cadmium found inside of their pots and pans and only a trace amount outside of their cookware.
-Their cookware is wonderful, the only drawback is that they are pricey.
+Their cookware is in compliance with stringent California Proposition 65 limits for accessible lead and cadmium and it is free of lead and cadmium inside of their pots and pans.
+However, outer pot can contain cadmium.
+(Palm and Dune colors do not contain cadmium outside of their pots according to Le Creuset.)
+Their cookware is wonderful, however, they are pricey compared to other cookware.